A Primer on Deep Learning for Causal Inference: Causal Identification and Estimation Strategies

 Because different models make different assumptions, it is not uncommon to combine outcome modeling with propensity modeling or matching estimators to create \textbf{doubly-robust} estimators.
 For example, one of the most widely used doubly-robust estimators is the Augmented-IPW (AIPW) estimator.

-The first term is the outcome model, while the third term accounts for any residual bias left over by the outcome model.
-The propensity score (second term) weights the relative importance of each unit's residual bias to estimation of $\hat{ATE}$.
+The first term is the difference in prediction from two outcome models, one for treated and one for control units, while the last terms is a ``corrected'' IPW estimator replacing the raw outcome by the residuals from the regression models.
 As expected, this estimator is unbiased if the IPW and regression estimators are consistently estimated.
 However, the model is attractive because it will be consistent if \textit{either} the propensity score $\pi(X,T)$ is correctly specified or the regression model $h$ is consistently specified \citep{glynn2010introduction}.
 The model also provide efficiency gains with respect to the use of each model separately, and especially with respect to weighting alone.

-Many of the algorithms introduced below combine outcome regression with some type of treatment modeling using multi-task learning for double robustness.
+Doubly robust estimation is especially important for causal estimation using machine learning.
+When using simple outcome plug-in estimators, bias is directly dependent on estimation error, which may be different for each potential outcome depending on the modeling strategy \citep{kennedy2020}.
+Machine learning estimation of the propensity score can also rely heavily on non-confounding predictors, giving rise to extreme weights \citep{schnitzer2016variable}.
+More generally, there are no asymptotic linearity guarantees for machine learning estimators which may converge at a slow rate, leading to misleading confidence intervals \citep{naimi2021,zivich2021machine}.
+For these reasons, plug-in machine learning estimation often has poor empirical performance when not using double robust estimators \citep{benkeser2017,kennedy2020,zivich2021machine}.

+The growth of machine learning for causal inference literature has thus been largely driven by the introduction of semi-parametric frameworks.
+Semi-parametric frameworks address these issues by using machine learning only to estimate the nuissance parameters (i.e., potential outcomes and propensity score) of influence functions for causal parameters like the ATE and CATE \citep{chernozhukov2016double,kennedy2016semiparametric,van2011targeted}.
+In these approaches, the estimation of causal parameters is only-second order dependent on machine learning error, there is double-robustness against inconsistent estimation, and guarantees of fast convergence and asymptotically-valid confidence intervals even if the machine learning models converge slowly \citep{benkeser2017,kennedy2020,naimi2021,zivich2021machine}.
+We use the final algorithm introduced below, Dragonnet, as an opportunity to provide an intuitive introduction to semi-parametric theory and how it can be used for doubly robust estimation \citep{Shi2019}.